24.1: DNA Replication

 The End Replication Problem

-We have discussed the structure of telomers in the previous section.
-Let's look now at their activity/function.
-In humans, telomeres consist of hundreds to thousands of repetitive sequences of TTAGGG at chromosomal ends for maintaining genomic integrity.
+We have discussed the structure of telomeres in the previous section.
+Let's examine their activity and function now.
+In humans, telomeres consist of hundreds to thousands of repetitive sequences of TTAGGG at the chromosomal ends, which maintain genomic integrity.
 Because the DNA replication is asymmetric along double strands, RNA primer sequence at the 3′-hydroxyl end cannot be replaced by DNA polymerase I, as there is no 3'-OH primer group present for the polymerase to extend the DNA chain.
-This causes the loss of 30–200 nucleotides with each DNA replication and cell division and is known as the end replication problem.
-Telomeres provide a repetitive noncoding sequence of DNA at their 3′ en, to prevent the loss of critical genetically encoded information during replication.
+This results in the loss of 30–200 nucleotides during each DNA replication and cell division, a phenomenon known as the end replication problem.
+Telomeres provide a repetitive noncoding sequence of DNA at their 3′ end to prevent the loss of critical genetically encoded information during replication.
 Moreover, telomeres are coated with a complex of six capping proteins, also known as shelterin proteins, which are packed into a compact T-loop structure that hides the ends of the chromosomes.
 This prevents the DNA repair machinery from mistaking chromosomal ends for double-stranded DNA breaks, as shown in Figure \(\PageIndex{37}\).
-Therefore, telomeres have been proposed as a mitotic clock that measures how many times a cell has divided and in essence, gives a cell a defined lifetime.
+Therefore, telomeres have been proposed as a mitotic clock that measures the number of times a cell has divided, essentially giving a cell a defined lifetime.

-Pane (A): shows telomeres located at the end of chromosomes, where they help protect against the loss of DNA during replication.
+Pane (A) shows telomeres located at the end of chromosomes, which help protect against the loss of DNA during replication.

 Panel (B) shows DNA quadruplex formed by telomere repeats.
-The looped conformation of the DNA backbone is very different from the typical DNA helix, this is known as T-loop formation.
+The looped conformation of the DNA backbone is significantly different from the typical DNA helix, a phenomenon known as T-loop formation.
 The green spheres in the center represent potassium ions.

 The active site of the telomerase enzyme contains the RNA template, TERC (shown in red) and aligns with the last few telomeric bases at the end of the chromosome (shown in blue).
-This creates a single-stranded overhang that can be used as a template by the TERT reverse transcriptase to extend the telomere sequence.
+This creates a single-stranded overhang that can serve as a template for the TERT reverse transcriptase to extend the telomere sequence.

 Replication and Repair of Telomere Sequences

-In addition to the end replication problem, telomeric DNA (telDNA) replication and repair is a real challenge due to the different structural features of telomeres.
+In addition to the end replication problem, the replication and repair of telomeric DNA (telDNA) pose a significant challenge due to the distinct structural features of telomeres.
 First, the nucleotide sequence itself consists of a hexanucleotide motif (TTAGGG) repeated over kilobases, with the 5′-3′ strand named the “G-strand” due to its high content in guanine.
 During the progression of the replication fork, the lagging strand, corresponding to the G-strand, forms G-quadruplex (G4) structures, which have to be resolved to allow fork progression and to complete replication, as shown in Figure \(\PageIndex{39}\).
 Secondly, R-loops corresponding to highly stable RNA:DNA hybrids, involving the long non-coding telomeric transcript TERRA (telomeric repeat-containing RNA) also have to be dissociated.
-Thirdly, the extremity of telomeres adopts a specific loop structure, the T-loop, which has to be unraveled.
+Thirdly, the extremity of telomeres adopts a specific loop structure, known as the T-loop, which must be unraveled.
 This is the loop that hides the double-stranded end from the DNA damage sensors, and is locked by the hybridization of the 3′ single strand overhang extremity with the above 3′-5′ strand, thereby displacing the corresponding 5′-3′ strand to form a D-loop (displacement loop) structure (Figure \(\PageIndex{38}\)).
 Lastly, replication also has to deal with barriers encountered elsewhere in the genome, such as torsions and a condensed heterochromatic environment.

-Panel (a) shows the Telomeric sequence, with the G-strand in a solid red line and the C-strand in a solid green line, is depicted.
-The terminal D-loop structuring the much larger T-loop is stabilized by the shelterin complex.
+Panel (a) shows the Telomeric sequence, with the G-strand in a solid red line and the C-strand in a solid green line.
+The terminal D-loop, structuring the much larger T-loop, is stabilized by the shelterin complex.
 The replisome (PCNA, pol ε, etc) polymerizes a new G-strand (depicted in a dotted red line) and frees the parental G-strand, enabling the formation of G4 secondary structure.
 R-loops corresponding to TERRA hybridization (in dotted black lines) with the 3'-5' strand and torsions due to the fork progression are also shown.

-Panel (b) shows replication helpers, such as helicases, either helping in G4 unwinding or in D-loop unlocking are depicted.
+Panel (b) depicts replication helpers, such as helicases, that either facilitate G4 unwinding or D-loop unlocking.
 The DNAses (Top2a, DNA2) and RNAses (RNAse H1 and FEN1) help in resolving torsions and RNA:DNA heteroduplexes, while Timeless stimulates the replisome and POT1 competes with RPA1 for binding of the single-strand and helps in G4 dissolution.
-The shelterin components, POT1, TRF1, and TRF2 help in loading the helper proteins (fine green arrows)
+The shelterin components, POT1, TRF1, and TRF2, help in loading the helper proteins (fine green arrows)

 At the molecular level, the GGG telomeric repeats are particularly sensitive to ROS, which produce stretches of 8-oxoguanine that are especially difficult to repair.
 Coupled with inefficient telomere repair, these ROS-induced lesions produce single and double-strand breaks, and/or generate replicative stress, ultimately resulting in telomere shortening.
 The presence of unrepaired single or tandem 8-oxoguanine drastically inhibits the binding of TRF1 and TRF2, and impairs the recruitment of telomerase, especially when ROS damage is localized in the 3′ overhang.
 This type of damage contributes to telomere deprotection and shortening.
 Strikingly, ROS (and other metabolic stresses) also induce the relocation of TERT to mitochondria, as observed (i) in primary neurons after oxidative stress; (ii) in neurons exposed to the tau protein; (iii) in Purkinje neurons subjected to excitotoxicity; and (iv) in cancer cell lines treated with a G4 ligand.
-Mitochondrial TERT increases the inner membrane potential, as well as the mtDNA copy number, and decreases ROS production with a protective effect on mtDNA.
-Mitochondria are also critical sensors of cellular damage and contribute to the processes of autophagy and apoptosis (programmed cell death).
-The relocalization of TERT following chromosomal damage in the nucleus, may indicate one mechanism the mitochondria utilizes to monitor cellular stress and damage.
+Mitochondrial TERT increases the inner mitochondrial membrane potential, as well as the mtDNA copy number, and decreases ROS production, exerting a protective effect on mtDNA.
+Mitochondria are also critical sensors of cellular damage and play a crucial role in the processes of autophagy and apoptosis, a form of programmed cell death.
+The relocalization of TERT following chromosomal damage in the nucleus may indicate one mechanism the mitochondria utilize to monitor cellular stress and damage.

 Replication of Mitochondrial DNA